ElkafarnaJoseph/Tkinter_Calculator/README.md

 **Calculation Logic**
 When the equals button is pressed:

-1.The application retrieves the expression from the display 2.Validates that it contains only valid characters 3.Calculates the result using Python's eval() function 4.Displays the result or an error message if applicable
+ 1. The application retrieves the expression from the display
+ 2. Validates that it contains only valid characters
+ 3. Calculates the result using Python's eval() function
+ 4. Displays the result or an error message if applicable

 **Code Structure**